Automation Toolkit Actions Reference

 • Slicer Name: Name of slicer in the workbook (e.g. Slicer_SlicerName)

-• Select List: List of values to select in the Pivot Field (e.g. Value1,Value2).
-Each value is separated by the separator character below.
+• Select List: List of values to select in the slicer (e.g. Value1,Value2).
+Each selection value is split by the separator character.

 • Separator: The character used to separate the Select List (e.g. a comma ( , ))